dhananjaya-poojari/Interview-Preparation/System Design/Interview/README.md

 |A RabbitMQ broker routes the message to the destination queue.
 Once read, the consumer sends an acknowledgement (ACK) reply to the broker, which then deletes the message from the queue.|Apache Kafka appends the message to a log file, which remains until its retention period expires.
 That way, consumers can reprocess streamed data at any time within the stipulated period.|

 ![Message Queue](https://github.com/dhananjaya-poojari/Interview-preparation/assets/77887564/5a350516-63c7-4c3d-b121-9ed7e2863023)

+### What are the best practices for designing a scalable system that handles unpredictable traffic spikes?